appsemble/appsemble/docs/deployment/docker-compose.md

 `latest` with a specific version.
 All available versions can be found on [Appsemble tags page][] on Docker Hub.

-It is also recommended to modify the database name, user, and password.
+It is also recommended to modify the database name, user, and password, and the Appsemble secret.

 To start the service, run the following command.